Betting on hockey is no easy task for the uninitiated.

 This means a $75 bet on the Canadiens would pay $90.00 if they won the game.

-The puck line is a 1.5 goal “spread” on the game with an adjusted money line.
+The puck line is a 1.5-goal “spread” on the game with an adjusted money line.
 About 47% of all NHL games are decided by just one goal, so you take some added risk (albeit with a better payout) if you take the favorite on the puck line.
-On the flip side, because so many games are decided by one goal, you pay a premium to take the underdog on the puck line.
+On the flip side, because so many games are decided by one goal, you pay a premium to take the underdog on the puck line and get that extra cushion built in.

 If you take a favorite on the puck line, they must win by two or more goals.
 If you take an underdog on the puck line, they must either win the game outright or lose by exactly one goal.